Zack Keller

-Zack Keller (born September 8, 1984) is an American author, comic book creator, writer, director, editor, and voice actor.
-He is a narrative director at King Digital Entertainment and a comic book creator and writer for Dark Horse Comics.
-He is the co-creator of the Mondo Media animated web series Dick Figures, as well as the co-director and co-writer its Kickstarter funded feature film Dick Figures: The Movie, alongside best friend and business partner Ed Skudder, both of whom voiced main characters Blue and Red respectively.
+Zack Keller (born September 8, 1984) is an American writer, director, editor, and former voice actor known for his work on comic books, video games, television, and film.
+He is a narrative director at King Digital Entertainment and a creator and writer for Dark Horse Comics.
+He is the co-creator of the Mondo Media animated web series Dick Figures, as well as the co-director and co-writer its Kickstarter funded feature film Dick Figures: The Movie, alongside best friend and former business partner Ed Skudder, both of whom voiced main characters Blue and Red respectively.
 He has also worked as a writer on The Walking Dead: Michonne, Batman: The Telltale Series, Guardians of the Galaxy: The Telltale Series at Telltale Games, and the animated television series Unikitty!.